dallinbjohnson/ScorpionJS/docs/api/transports.md

 | `update` | `serviceName updated` | The updated resource |
 | `patch` | `serviceName patched` | The patched resource |
 | `remove` | `serviceName removed` | The removed resource |

+### Streaming with Sockets

+The Socket transport also supports streaming, enabling real-time data flows for large datasets or continuous updates without overwhelming the client or server with large single messages.
+This aligns with the ScorpionJS principle of universal accessibility for service methods.

+**1. JSON Streaming (NDJSON-like over Sockets)**

+When a service method returns a stream of JSON objects (or an array that the framework decides to stream), the Socket transport can send each object as a separate WebSocket message or as part of an identified sequence.

+*   **Service Method Example:**
+    (Using a similar `MessagesService.find` method as in the REST example)

+    ```javascript
+    // services/messages.js
+    class MessagesService {
+      async find(params) {
+        const messages = [];
+        for (let i = 0; i < 100; i++) { messages.push({ id: i, text: `Message ${i}` }); }
+        // If params.stream is indicated in the WebSocket call, the framework
+        // can iterate over this array and send each item as a separate message.
+        // Alternatively, if the service method returns a Readable object stream,
+        // the framework would pipe it similarly.
+        return messages;
+      }
+    }
+    ```

+*   **Socket Interaction (Conceptual):**
+    The client initiates a call, potentially indicating a preference for streaming.
+The server then sends multiple messages in response.

+    **Client-side Request:**
+    ```json
+    // Client sends a 'call' message, possibly with a streaming hint
+    {
+      "type": "call",
+      "path": "messages",
+      "method": "find",
+      "requestId": "reqStream123", // Unique ID for the request
+      "params": { "query": { "live": true }, "stream": true } // Optional: 'stream: true' hint
+    }
+    ```

+    **Server-side Responses (Example Sequence):**
+    The server might send a series of data messages followed by an end-of-stream marker, all correlated by `requestId`.
+    ```json
+    // Message 1
+    { "type": "stream_data", "requestId": "reqStream123", "data": {"id":0,"text":"Message 0"} }
+    // Message 2
+    { "type": "stream_data", "requestId": "reqStream123", "data": {"id":1,"text":"Message 1"} }
+    // ... more data messages
+    // Final Message
+    { "type": "stream_end", "requestId": "reqStream123" }
+    ```
+    The exact message `type` values (`stream_data`, `stream_end`) and the mechanism for enabling streaming would be defined by ScorpionJS's WebSocket protocol.
+The client library would then reassemble these into a stream-like interface.

+**2. File Streaming**

+Streaming files over WebSockets involves breaking the file into chunks (typically binary) and sending them as sequential messages.
+Metadata about the file (name, type, size) might be sent first.

+*   **Service Method Example:**
+    (Using the same `FilesService.get` method that returns a `ReadableStream`)
+    ```javascript
+    // services/files.js
+    // ... (as in the REST example, returns fs.createReadStream(filePath))
+    ```

+*   **Socket Interaction (Conceptual):**

+    **Client-side Request:**
+    ```json
+    {
+      "type": "call",
+      "path": "files", // Or the specific service path for file downloads
+      "method": "get",
+      "id": "report.pdf", // File identifier
+      "requestId": "fileReq456"
+    }
+    ```

+    **Server-side Responses (Example Sequence):**
+    1. (Optional) Metadata message:
+        ```json
+        {
+          "type": "file_metadata",
+          "requestId": "fileReq456",
+          "data": { "name": "report.pdf", "type": "application/pdf", "size": 1234567 }
+        }
+        ```
+    2. Series of binary WebSocket messages containing file chunks.
+        *(Each message is a raw binary payload representing a chunk of the file)*

+    3. End-of-stream message:
+        ```json
+        { "type": "file_end", "requestId": "fileReq456" }
+        ```
+    The client would listen for these messages, collect the binary chunks, and reassemble them into the complete file once the `file_end` message is received, potentially using the information from `file_metadata`.

 ## Multi-Runtime Support